 Getting your protective clothing on and jumping into the fire truck has to go fast.
 Emergency response time is very important and nothing should go wrong that can cause delays.
 Having the right equipment on your fire truck is important and that you are trained on using the vehicle and the extra equipment.
 Equipment that can help you reach your destination faster and minimize the risk of delays.

-Onspot can be used in the summer when it is muddy on the road or lawn to increase accessibility.
+It is possible to use the Onspots in the summer when it is muddy on the road or lawn to increase accessibility.

 What, then, do firefighters think of our automatic tire chains?